CtrlK

 Workflow Clarity

 Multi-step workflows are clearly sequenced with labeled steps and prerequisite/optional annotations.
-However, there are no explicit validation checkpoints or feedback loops—for batch operations (chunking 10-record limits) and destructive deletes, there's no verify-before-proceeding or error-recovery guidance, which caps this at 2.
+However, there are no explicit validation checkpoints or feedback loops—for batch operations (chunking 10-record limits) there's no verify-after-create step, no error recovery guidance beyond listing error codes, and no explicit 'confirm success before proceeding' checkpoints.

 2 / 3